Lorenzo0224/Lorenzo0224/README.md

-- 👋 Hi, I’m @Lorenzo0224, a phd candidate from Massive Data Computing lab at Harbin Institute of Technology.
+- 👋 Hi, I’m Zheng Liang, a phd candidate from Massive Data Computing lab at Harbin Institute of Technology, China.
-- 👀 I’m interested in big data algorithms and management, focusing on data preparation for Database, Data Analysis and Machine Learning.
+- 👀 My research interests is data preparation for Database, Data Analysis and Machine Learning.
-- 🌱 Currently, I’m visiting University of Melbourne from July 2023 to July 2024.
-- 💞️ My biggest hobby is magic, so maybe I can show you a little bit of magic trick if you meet me in person:)
+- 🌱 My NO.1 hobby is magic, so maybe I can show you a little bit of magic trick if we meet in person:)